 - Notification Correlation ID;

 2a.
 On success, the MB-SMF shall return a "201 Created" response.
 The "Location" header shall be present and shall contain the URI of the created resource.
-The payload body of the POST response shall include a representation of the created subscription (DataSubscribed data structure), which may contain the following parameters:
+The payload body of the POST response shall include a representation of the created subscription (StatusSubscribeRspData data structure, see clause 6.2.6.2.8), which may contain the following parameters:

-- FFS.
+- MBS Session ID (source specific IP multicast address or TMGI);

+- Event ID and optionally also the information on the event.

 2b.
-On failure or redirection, one of the HTTP status code listed in Table xxxx shall be returned.
-For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table xxxx.
+On failure or redirection, one of the HTTP status code listed in the data structures supported by the POST Response Body (see Table 6.2.3.4.3.1-3) shall be returned.
+For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in the same Table 6.2.3.4.3.1-3).

 5.3.2.6.3 Subscription update